arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 Let's try an example:
 ~~~
+/* This is a multi-line comment.
-// this example is by Marius Kintel  - <marius@kintel.net>
+The example is by Marius Kintel
+-- <marius@kintel.net>
+*/

 union() {
     cube(15, center=true);
     sphere(10);
 }
 ~~~
-Try cahnging union() to difference() and intersection()!
+Try changing union() to difference() and intersection()!

 ### Try it out
 > Excercise: How can you make a shape that only has the "sides" of the sphere - the sphere minus the cube?

 ## Transformations
-Transformation affect the child nodes and transforms them in various ways such as moving/rotating or scaling the child. translate scale rotate
+Transformations affect the child nodes and transforms them in various ways such as moving/rotating or scaling the child.
+We will look at three:
+- translate
+- scale
+- rotate
+Several others can be found in the documentation.

+## Documentation
+(http://www.openscad.org/cheatsheet/) is a very good cheat sheet, with each operation clickable.
+I always have it open when I model.

 ---

 Subjects covered: